commonquail/commitmsgfmt/README.md

 - counts "characters" as they appear on screen, i.e. graphemes, without mangling multi-byte characters.

+For more details on `commitmsgfmt`'s behaviour, refer to its manual page.

 ### Limitations

 - `commitmsgfmt` is context sensitive but Vim's `gq` command has no context,